Ceasing to Look After a Child

 The Pathway Plan must include what outcomes are to be achieved be with regard to the young person.

-The Pathway Plan must specify the name of the Personal Adviser and detail the arrangements for visiting the young person.
+The Pathway Plan must specify the name of the Social Worker/Personal Adviser and detail the arrangements for visiting the young person.
 It should cover: